dOpensource/dsiprouter/docs/use-cases.rst

 12. Click Submit and Apply Config button.

 You can validate incoming/outgoing calls by configuring a softphone or a hard phone.
-Below is an example using a softphone:
-In this example we are using Zoiper.
-Once you’ve downloaded Zoiper application on your PC or smart device you would enter:
+Below is an example of the information you would enter if you use a softphone: In this example we are using Zoiper.
+Once you’ve downloaded Zoiper application on your PC or smart device you would enter the following to configure the soft phone:

 ==================   ============
 Field                Value